Are Restraining Orders Public Record?

 The fact that the record’s visibility depends on the type of restraining order is an important point to remember.
 There are two significant restraining orders, and these orders might fall into a range of categories.
 Temporary orders of protection and permanent restraining orders are the two primary types of restraining orders.
 A temporary order usually lasts until a full court hearing can be held.

-Call a Los Angeles Restraining Order Lawyer at the Law Office of Christopher Chaney
+Call a Los Angeles Restraining Order Lawyer at the Law Offices of Christopher Chaney